reflectoring/reflectoring.github.io/content/blog/2022/2022-09-23-configuring-csrf-with-spring.md

 This is detailed in the [Spring documentation](https://docs.spring.io/spring-security/site/docs/5.2.x/reference/html/protection-against-exploits.html#servlet-csrf-configure) that states:
 > Spring Security’s CSRF support provides integration with Spring’s RequestDataValueProcessor via its CsrfRequestDataValueProcessor.
 This means that if you leverage Spring’s form tag library, Thymeleaf, or any other view technology that integrates with RequestDataValueProcessor, then forms that have an unsafe HTTP method (i.e. post) will automatically include the actual CSRF token.

-Every HTTP request in the session will have the same CSRF token.
+**Every HTTP request in the session will have the same CSRF token**.
-Since this value is random and is not automatically included in the browser, the attacker application wouldn't be able to deduce its value and his request would be rejected.
+Since this value is random and is **not automatically included in the browser, the attacker application wouldn't be able to deduce its value** and his request would be rejected.

 ### Selective URL protection
-Spring Security provides a `requireCsrfProtectionMatcher` method. **This allows us to enable CSRF protection selectively i.e we could enable CSRF for only a limited set of URLs as desired**.
+Spring Security provides a `requireCsrfProtectionMatcher()` method. **This allows us to enable CSRF protection selectively i.e we could enable CSRF for only a limited set of URLs as desired**.
 The other endpoints will be excluded from CSRF protection.
 ````java
 @Configuration